barnabycolby/MMM-Carousel/.github/SUPPORT.md

 For general information on how to use this module, getting started setting up, or other questions, please visit the MagicMirror² Forum at <https://forum.magicmirror.builders>.

-To make sure the module developer is aware of your issue, please tag '@shbatm' on your forum post
+To make sure the module developer is aware of your issue, please tag '@shbatm' on your forum post.

 If you experience errors with this module, or have a suggestion for improvements, please raise an issue by clicking the ISSUE button here in the Repository.
 When raising an issue, please include: